-The youngest daughter of Ned Stark also has a lot of fans among pet owners, who are naming their pets, especially cats, Arya in an increasing rate.
+The youngest daughter of Ned Stark also has a lot of fans among pet owners, who are naming their pets, especially cats, Arya at an increasing rate.

-Considering that Daenerys has so many names and titles – Khaleesi, Mother of Dragons, Protector of the Realm, Breaker of Chain, etc.- we guess one of them had to catch on.
+Considering that Daenerys had so many names and titles – Khaleesi, Mother of Dragons, Protector of the Realm, Breaker of Chain, etc.- we guess one of them had to catch on.

 Might not be directly inspired by Game of Thrones, but winter is a big part of the show, so it makes sense, right?